Hyper-Dragon/DgtAngel/docs/index.md

 # DGT Angel

 'Ultimate' might be a bit of a stretch since this is very much an Alpha version.
-The best I can say is that it works machine...Your mileage may vary.
-It is designed to be be a **passive addition to the play experience** and does not directly interact with any web sites to work.
-Any issues see the [Support](#Support) section.
+The best I can say is that it works on my machine...Your mileage may vary but if you do have any issues see the [Support Section](#Software-Support) below.

+It is designed to be be a **passive addition to the play experience** and does not directly interact with any web sites directly to work.
+Think of it as nothing more than a casual observer.
+An observer that will let you know if your board is out of sync with the screen and how much time you have left.

+For a distraction free experience use the 'virtual clock' from your phone.
+Almost just like playing OTB.

 ## Supported Page(s)

 - [The Chess.com Live Board](https://www.chess.com/live)¹

 ¹ *The live board is being retired at some point Later this year.
-The code has already been written to support the play board but is not included in this release*
+The code has already been written to support the play board but is not included in this release.*

 ## Prerequisites